socketsupply/components/markdown/props.md

 # 2. Properties

 Properties are used by a component to help it decide how it should appear or how it should behave.
+Properties are read only.
 In this case, `message` is our property and `Hello, World` is our property value.

 ```js
 class MyApp extends Tonic {